 Marla is a member of Laguna Pueblo of New Mexico.
 Here is where she finds inspiration in making her art and connecting with family, tradition, and inspiration.
-Miss Allison is a full time artist and part time art teacher at the elementary school of St. Joseph’s Mission School, where she attended during her youth.
-As an art teacher she is able to inspire the children from Laguna Pueblo and the surrounding area with art.
+Miss Allison is a full-time artist and part-time art teacher at the elementary school of St. Joseph’s Mission School, where she attended during her youth.
+As an art teacher, she is able to inspire the children from Laguna Pueblo and the surrounding area with art.
 She is a contemporary/abstract artist and mainly chooses the medium of acrylic paints.
-Currently, she is taking classes in learning the medium of glasswork at Bullseye Glass in Santa Fe, NM where she is evolving the paint style she uses to the additional medium of glass.
+Currently, she is taking classes in learning the medium of glasswork at Bullseye Glass in Santa Fe, NM where she is evolving the painting style she uses to the additional medium of glass.

 “Art is how you feel, who you are, and comes from the soul.” -Marla Allison